Sathwik-007/Student-Database-Management-System/README.md

     2) You may want to use your own api for text message service required for otp authentication service.
 If so modify these lines in files:
             - In AuthenticateDetails.py, line: 200, 202
             - In adminInterface.py, line: 213, 214
-    3) All profile photos must be png format.
+    3) All profile photos must be png format (you can convert any other formats into .png using online converters).
     4) In admin page, all details will be updated along with profile photos as well, but what profile pic is being updated is not shown to admin.

 This application works really well.
 However, there is always room for improvement ;)